Funding the Three

 Diversification can deliver risk management benefits across that balancing act.

-Income, capital growth and preservation across the three phases:
+Income, capital growth and preservation across the three phases

 Active years